solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ```

-As the Timelock executor, you have the ability to run the script to execute the proposal.
+If a password was provide to the wallet, the script will prompt for the password before broadcasting the proposal.

+A DAO member can check whether the calldata proposed on the governance matches
+the calldata from the script exeuction.
 It is important to note that two new addresses have been added to the `Addresses.sol` storage.
 These addresses are not included in the JSON file and must be added manually for accuracy.